 Ms. Zopp is an accomplished executive and board member.
 She has been a transformational CEO at two organizations and has served as General Counsel and Chief Human Resources Officer in large, public companies.
 Her expertise includes business strategy, change management, crisis and risk management, human capital, and litigation.
 Moreover, her background, which includes senior roles leading corporate governance and compliance in the private sector as well as community engagement and advocacy in the public and nonprofit sectors, makes her particularly well suited for board service.
-She also brings substantial experience in a broad range of industries including banking, consumer products, retail, utilities, and power.
+She also brings substantial experience in a br

-Ms. Zopp currently serves as a director of Relativity, a global e-discovery and data management software company, and as a director of Empowerment & Inclusion Capital I Corp., a special purpose acquisition company (EPWR- NYSE).
-She previously served as a director and member of the Compensation and Human Resources and Nominating and Governance committees of Andrew Corporation (ANDW-NASDAQ $2B), a global communications cable and equipment manufacturer.
-Ms. Zopp also served on the board of Urban Partnership Bank a privately-held community bank with over $600 million in assets where she chaired the Human Resources Committee and served on the Nominating and Governance Committee.
-Ms. Zopp has also served on several non-profit and public boards.
+Ms. Zopp currently serves as a director of Relativity, a global e-discovery and data management software company, the Federal Home Loan Bank of Chicago, a $75 billion wholesale bank, and Empowerment & Inclusion Capital I Corp., a special purpose acquisition company (EPWR- NYSE).
+She previously served as a director of Andrew Corporation (ANDW-NASDAQ $2B), a global communications cable and equipment manufacturer.
+Ms. Zopp also served on the board of Urban Partnership Bank, a privately-held community bank with over $600 million in assets where she chaired the Human Resources Com

-Ms. Zopp is an experienced business leader and attorney with significant transaction, litigation, and human capital experience serving as a trusted advisor to the CEO and executive teams at three publicly traded companies.
+Ms. Zopp is a seasoned business leader and attorney with significant transaction, litigation, and human capital experience serving as a trusted advisor to the CEO and executive teams at three publicly traded companies.

 Ms. Zopp served as Executive Vice President and Chief Human Resources Officer at Exelon Corporation, a $14 billion energy generation and distribution company with 5.2 million customers and 17,000 employees in the Midwest and East coast.
 In this role, she oversaw all human capital issues impacting the company and worked closely with the Human Resources and Compensation Committee of the board on matters including executive compensation and benefits.

 Ms. Zopp also has significant expertise in government relations and community development and previously served as Deputy Mayor and Chief Neighborhood Development Officer for the City of Chicago.
-Before joining the Mayor’s Office, Ms. Zopp was President and CEO of the Chicago Urban League, a 100-year-old nonprofit that promotes strong sustainable communities and works for economic and educational progress for African Americans.
-She also served a 6-year term as a Trustee of the National Urban League.
+Before joining the Mayor’s Office, Ms. Zopp was President and CEO of the Chicago Urban League, a 10

-Ms. Zopp holds a BA in History of Science from Harvard College and a J.D. from Harvard Law School and she served on the Harvard Alumni Association Board and the board of the Chicago chapter of the Harvard Alumni Association.
+Ms. Zopp holds a BA in History of Science from Harvard College and a JD from Harvard Law School.
+She served on the Harvard Alumni Association Board and the board of the Chicago chapter of the Harvard Alumni Association.
 She enjoys working out in the gym, reading, musical theater, and spending time with her family.